daniel-frak/keycloak-user-migration/README.md

 Any HTTP status other than `200` will be interpreted as the user not having been found.

-### PUT
+### POST
-The PUT request is for password validation.
+The POST request is for password validation.
 It will have to accept the following body:
 ```json
 {
     "password": "string"